 Ever struggled to find motivation for working out?
 Sometimes that desire for weight loss just isn’t enough… Good thing there’s more to gain from working out than just fitting into your skinny jeans.

-I have always struggled with my weight.
-I have always measured in the overweight/obese category on a BMI scale.
-I never learned anything about nutrition or a balanced lifestyle from my childhood and acutely felt the lack of knowledge as an adult.
+I have always struggled with my weight, always measured in the overweight/obese category on a BMI scale.
+As a child, I never learned anything about nutrition or a balanced lifestyle and acutely felt the lack of knowledge as an adult.

 The first 2 years were almost unbearable for me.
 I wanted to be fit but hated the pain of physical exertion, especially in my weak and flabby state.
 I screamed and swore more than I care to admit and nearly punched a hole in the wall more than once (needless to say, it brought out the fact that I had some anger issues to work on as well).

 Obviously, my life has changed dramatically in a physical light, but, in many ways, the real lessons I have learned from this journey are far deeper and more fundamental.

 10 Life Lessons you will learn from Working Out